sapphireUI/SapphireUI/assets/docs/getting-started/charting.md

 - `class_name="opacity-25"`: Low opacity for subtlety.

 # Customization: XAxis
 The XAxis component in Reflex allows you to customize the appearance and behavior of the horizontal axis in your chart.
-It controls things like axis labels, tick marks, and line visibility.The following also applies to the YAxis, however, in order to keep a consistent UI, the buridan charts typically lack the YAxis.
+It controls things like axis labels, tick marks, and line visibility.The following also applies to the YAxis, however, in order to keep a consistent UI, the Sapphire charts typically lack the YAxis.

 To customize the X Axis, you can use the following code snippet: